Volunteer management

 • Few sheets of card stock/colored paper

 Furthermore, you must have a second check-in and check-out process for them to sign in on behalf of their organization.
 To confirm their participation, they MUST sign IN and OUT.
-Once your event is completed, you will then send this sign in list to Academic and Student Affairs.
+At the conclusion of your event, you will then email this list to Academic and Student Affairs.
 We recommend you keep a copy of this list for your records in case there are any issues down the road.

 ASU Volunteer Activity Registry and Volunteer Waivers